 Brand values are slightly easier than personal values.

 They’re not part of you.
-It’s easier to talk about something separate to your own identity.
+It’s easier to talk about something separate from your own identity.
 It’s less personal.
 More objective.

 But, they can still be hard to describe.
 And there’s the added challenge that it’s easy to slip into blandness and cliche.
 So many brand values sound the same.
 Like quality.
 Or innovation.
 Yawn.